dfinity/portal/docs/developer-docs/backend/subnet-types.md

 You can learn more about subnets and how they work [here](/docs/current/concepts/nodes-subnets).

-There are three primary types of subnets: system, application, and European subnets.
+There are three primary types of subnets: system, application, and the European subnet.

 ## Application subnets